gyk/michi-rust/README.md

 This project is distributed under the MIT License, following the original Michi project.

 ## Acknowledgments

+This project would not be possible without the contributions of the humans behind the original implementations:

 - [Petr Baudis](https://github.com/pasky) for the original [Michi](https://github.com/pasky/michi) in Python
 - [db3108](https://github.com/db3108) for the [Michi-c](https://github.com/db3108/michi-c) port